 This website contains affiliate links.
 As an Amazon affiliate, I earn from qualifying purchases (What’s This?).

-If you’ve ever been tempted to cook duck but weren’t sure where to begin, this guide will take you through everything, from searing to sauce, so you can feel confident serving this luxurious dish.
+And if you’ve ever been tempted to cook the bird but have not known how to go about it, this guide will lead you through everything, from searing to sauce, so that you can feel confident serving the luxe meat.

 Why cook duck breast at home?

-Duck can feel intimidating, but it doesn’t need to be.
-If you can cook it to perfection, you’ll find that the duck skin is crispy while the meat is tender.
-And this kind of standard is only found in fine dining.
+Duck can seem a bit daunting, but it doesn’t have to be.
+If it’s possible to cook duck perfectly, here this is: the skin as crispy as a croissant and the meat medium-rare.
+And that kind of standard is available only in fine dining.

-When you learn the basics of cooking duck breasts, like how to score the skin, render the fat, and sear with confidence, you’ll see that it’s easy to prepare and wonderfully rewarding.
+Once you master the fundamentals of cooking duck breasts, such as how to score the skin, render the fat and sear confidently, you will find that it’s easy to make and an absolute pleasure to eat.

 What Ingredients Do you Need To Cook Seared Duck Breast with Cherry Port Sauce